HomeWrestlers › Kikuchi

 Who is Kikuchi the sumo wrestler?

 Kikuchi (菊池) is a 17-year-old professional sumo wrestler from Kyoto City, competing for Futagoyama Stable.
-He stands 180cm tall and is currently ranked East Jonidan 97 as of March 2026.
+He stands 180cm tall and is currently ranked East Jonidan 62 on the May 2026 Natsu Basho.
 At 17, he is one of the youngest active wrestlers in professional sumo, and is in the early stages of what is expected to be a lengthy career development process.

 What division is Kikuchi in?